The terror attacks in Ottawa mean that NSA-style surveillance could be coming to Canada much faster than anyone thought.

 - By Shane Harris

 Shane Harris is a senior staff writer at Foreign Policy, covering intelligence and cyber security.
 He is the author of The Watchers: The Rise of America's Surveillance State, which chronicles the creation of a vast national security apparatus and the rise of surveillance in America.
 The Watchers won the New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism, and the Economist named it one of the best books of 2010.
 Shane is the winner of the Gerald R. Ford Prize for Distinguished Reporting on National Defense.
 He has four times been named a finalist for the Livingston Awards for Young Journalists, which honor the best journalists in America under the age of 35.
-Prior to joining Foreign Policy, he was the senior writer for The Washingtonian and a staff correspondent at National Journal., Reid StandishReid Standish is an associate editor at Foreign Policy.
+Prior to joining Foreign Policy, he was the senior writer for The Washingtonian and a staff correspondent at National Journal., Reid StandishReid Standish is associate editor, digital, at Foreign Policy.
+Reid writes on Russia, Ukraine, and Central Asia and is the newsroom’s digital point person.
+He has lived in and reported from Finland, Kazakhstan, Kyrgyzstan, and Ukraine, where he covered everything from Santa Claus to drug trafficking.
+A native of British Columbia, he holds a B.A. in international studies from Simon Fraser University and an M.A. from the University of Glasgow.

 In the annals of Canadian history, the shooting death of a soldier and the wounding of three security personnel by a suspected Islamic terrorist this week may go down as the pivotal moment that allowed the country’s spy services to expand their monitoring of Canadian citizens.